alessiop86/ptc-registration/README.md

 The accounts are registered with a random generated email, if you want a confirmed account with a valid email, you can provide your emails through an external configuration file.

-*Pull requests are very welcome*, since this is a project of a couple of hours and can be improved and extended for sure.
+**Pull requests are very welcome**, since this is a project of a couple of hours, it served its scope but it could be more powerful and configurable.

 Requirements
 ============